Optimusprimeums/rtinst/README.md

 Ubuntu and Debian Seedbox Installation

+-----*****UBUNTU 22.04 WARNING*****-----

+You must run the following prior to running the script due to php8 not supporting all packages in Ubuntu 22.04

+  sudo apt install software-properties-common

+	sudo add-apt-repository ppa:ondrej/php -y

 Download and run setup (if logged in directly as root, do not need to use sudo)

 	sudo bash -c "$(wget --no-check-certificate -qO - https://raw.githubusercontent.com/optimusprimeums/rtinst/master/rtsetup)"